Tanker Truck Accidents

 In some cases, a defendant may allege that the plaintiff was partially or wholly to blame for the accident.
 Under Florida’s pure comparative fault principle, this may limit the plaintiff’s damages to an amount proportionate to the defendant’s percentage of responsibility.
 For instance, if a jury finds that the plaintiff has damages of $100,000 but finds that he or she was 30 percent at fault, the plaintiff may be able to recover $70,000 from the defendant.
 In contrast to some states, Florida does not bar the right to compensation for victims who are found to equally share the responsibility for the accident with a defendant.

 The statute of limitations for personal injury lawsuits is four years in Florida, but cases involving a wrongful death must be filed within two years.
 In addition, a full and thorough investigation promptly after an accident is important to preserve the value of a case.
 As a result, you should not hesitate to seek legal representation as soon as possible after you have been injured.Consult an Experienced Truck Accident Lawyer in the Pembroke Pines Area

-To take the first steps in asserting your rights, contact the Pembroke Pines truck accident attorneys at Cohn & Smith to learn more about your options.
+To take the first steps in asserting your rights following a tanker truck accident, contact the Pembroke Pines attorneys at Cohn & Smith to learn more about your options.
 We can represent victims throughout South Florida, including in Fort Lauderdale, Davie, Hollywood, Sunrise, Coral Springs, Weston, Tamarac, Aventura, Pompano Beach, and communities throughout North Dade County.
 There is no fee for the initial consultation, and no legal fees are collected unless and until your case is concluded with a successful judgment or settlement.
 Call us at (954) 431-8100 or contact us online to set up an appointment with a motor vehicle collision attorney.